JCamyre/Python-Trading/README.md

 * **Joseph Camyre**

 ### Additional notes

-Due to limits of Yahoo's API limit of 2,000 calls per hour, it is vital to stay under this limit to receive stock data.
+Yahoo finance API has a limit of 2,000 calls per hour.